appacademy/intro_coding_workshop/lecture/day_one.md

 Note:
 point out the array length method as intro to methods on data structures this is a common use case for using arrays (iterating through lists)

 ---

+### CODE

+1. You are given the array `[nil,nil,nil,nil,nil]`.
+Write a program that loops through the array (from beginning to end) and prints the phrase "I love App Academy" every time.
+You should see the phrase five times.

+2. You are given the array `[1,2,3,4,5,6,7,8,9]`.
+Write a program that loops through the array and prints the number of values that are prime.

+---